 But all this time, a thought kept coming into my awareness: Maybe there’s more to success than the usual definition society assumes it to be.

 Maybe we have it all backward.
-Maybe the world’s idea of success is not based in Truth.
+Maybe the world’s idea of success is leading us further from true success.
+Maybe what the world teaches us to be success is not based in Truth.

 “What you think you are is a belief to be undone.” ― A Course in Miracles